ariesiitr/Yoga-Posture-Detection/README.md

 improper yoga form.

 ## Result:
-Accuracy of the our model is 90%.
+Accuracy of our model is 90%.

 ## Surveys:
 * An online survey regarding adverse effects of yoga in absence of proper guidance was